muhi28/Unity-Platformer-Game/README.md

 # Unity-Platformer-Game
-A 2D platformer game made in unity and written in JavaScript
+A 2D platformer game made in unity and written in C#.